gin66/FastAccelStepper/extras/doc/ai_improvements/ROADMAP.md

 - No runtime polymorphism / virtual functions (embedded, overhead unacceptable)
 - No change to the external `FastAccelStepper` API
 - No change to `queue_entry` layout or timing semantics
+- No dynamic memory allocation in critical paths